abesisu/coms327/README.md

 ```
 The player will now encounter wild pokemon to capture them and battle other trainers!
 At times, the game may crash on the select starter screen.
 This does not happen every time so restart
 the game.
 Generally, it only happens the first time the game is made.
-Everything else works though.
-I have no clue how to debug this, so please be gracious.
 ```

 To test the features, run `make` then `./play` to load the game.
 Traverse the world